an authentic experience

 We checked into the austere 3-star Be Live Experience Cartagena Dubai high rise on the Bocagrande hotel strip.
 The hotel had a Middle East theme, complete with distinctive dhow-shaped fronting.
 The amiable doorman, Jorge, had fled the turmoil of Venezuela looking for work.
 We became instant buds for the week.
 A highlight of the location was breathtaking rooftop panoramas of old town, harbour and surrounding hotels and residences.
 If only the meals were as inspiring.

-Like the locals, we absorbed caffeine at a nearby coffee shop called Juan Valdez Café, one of a small chain.
-For those who don't know, the name is a takeoff on some old TV ads portraying a humble Juan and his burro transporting beans to market.
+Like the locals, we absorbed caffeine at the nearby Juan Valdez Café, one of a small chain.
+The name is a takeoff on some old TV ads portraying a humble Juan and his burro transporting beans to market.
 These days Juan has even made it to the airport with a café catering to your in-flight buzz.

-Each day we'd make either a 25-minute walk or catch a crowded local mini bus to the historic part of the city.
+Each day we'd make either a 25-minute walk or catch a crowded local mini bus (a chiva) to the historic part of the city.
 At night these buses reverberate with Latino music guaranteed to keep you from sleeping past your stop.
-From the plaza in front of Iglesia de San Pedro Claver (patron saint of slaves) there's a classic view of the cathedral.
+From the plaza in front of Iglesia de San Pedro Claver (patron saint of slaves) you'll see a classic view of the cathedral.

 Vehicular traffic is scarce in the historic section and tends to move at a one-horse trot.

 A display of hats in the central market is topped with a row of Panamas — more than appropriate, since Panama borders Colombia to the north.
 Tempting, but I resisted the urge to switch my trusty Tilley for Panama panache.
 Instead, we bought a bag of coffee beans from a lady in her tiny shop.
 Another vendor translated for us to cement the deal.
 The beans turned out to be so so, but at least we made a small contribution to the local economy and international relations.